awsdocs/amazon-personalize-developer-guide/doc_source/recommendations.md

 ## Getting recommendations \(AWS SDKs\)<a name="get-recommendations-sdk-example"></a>

-The following code shows how to get Amazon Personalize recommendations using the SDK for Python \(Boto3\) or SDK for Java 2\.x\.
-Change the value of `userId` to a user ID that is in the data that you used to train the solution\.
+The following code shows how to get Amazon Personalize recommendations for a user\.
+Specify the ID of the user you want to get recommendations for, and the Amazon Resource Name \(ARN\) of your campaign\.
 A list of the top 10 recommended items for the user displays\.
 To change the number of recommended items, change the value for `numResults`\.
 The default is 25 items\.
 The maximum is 500 items\.
 If you used a RELATED\_ITEMS recipe to train the solution version backing the campaign, replace the `userId` parameter with `itemId` and specify the item ID\.

  If you recorded events for a user before they logged in \(an anonymous user\), you can get recommendations for this user by providing the `sessionId` from those events instead of a `userId`\.
 For more information about recording events for anonymous users, see [Recording events with the PutEvents operation](recording-events.md#event-record-api)\.